radiant-rstats/docker/install/rsm-msba-windows.md

 <img src="figures/ohmyzsh-icons.png" width="400px">

-## Updating the RSM-JUPYTER-RS computing environment on Windows
+## Updating the RSM-MSBA-INTEL computing environment on Windows

 To update the container use the launch script and press 6 (and Enter).
 To update the launch script itself, press 7 (and Enter).